MPL-WTP/MPL-WTP/README.md

 # MPL-WTP
-This repository accompanies *Jack, McDermott, Sautmann* (2022) and contains user-written Stata commands for estimating willingness to pay (WTP) using a multiple price list (MPL) choice experiment as well as templates for collecting survey data using SurveyCTO and preparing the data for analysis.
-We also provide example input and output to recreate an MPL between cash and prepaid electricity described in *Jack, McDermott, Sautmann* (2022).
+This repository accompanies *Jack, McDermott, Sautmann* (Forthcoming) and contains user-written Stata commands for estimating willingness to pay (WTP) using a multiple price list (MPL) choice experiment as well as templates for collecting survey data using SurveyCTO and preparing the data for analysis.
+We also provide example input and output to recreate an MPL between cash and prepaid electricity described in *Jack, McDermott, Sautmann* (Forthcoming).

-For a full description of the contents of this repository please see the [technical appendix]()
+For a full description of the contents of this repository please see the technical appendix of *Jack, McDermott, Sautmann* (Forthcoming).

 ## Contributors
 Kelsey Jack, Kathryn McDermott, Anja Sautmann, Kenneth Chan, Lei Yue